Back to Editorial

 "Vol-au-vent based dick waddery," said one user.

-"Everyone knows that the prawn ring is the modern-day amuse bouche of choice,"
+"Everyone knows that the prawn ring is the modern-day amuse bouche of choice," said another.

 "There can be only one canapé, and the vol-au-vent is it!"